NaraineSurya/Multiple-person-detection-using-Media-Pipe/README.md

 ## Technologies

 - **YOLOv5:** A powerful object detection model pre-trained on the COCO dataset for various object classes, including people.
-- **MediaPipe Pose:** A machine learning framework that tracks human body keypoints in real-time, enabling pose estimation.
+- **MediaPipe Pose:** A machine learning framework that tracks human body keypoints in real-time, enabling simultaneous pose estimation for multiple people.
 - **OpenCV (cv2):** A popular library for real-time computer vision tasks and image processing.

 ## Setup